 - Molded foam heel counter grips the heel securely and provides additional comfort

 Instead, it allows for more breathability while still wrapping the shoe in bootie-like support.
 The outsole has also been improved with its thicker rubber for durability and more flex grooves for more flexibility and a smoother transition.
-These are really great training sneakers and look fantastic to boot.
-They would be a great option for anyone looking for a cushioned running shoe and are even available in wide width.
+These are great training sneakers and look fantastic to boot.
+New Balance Fresh Foam 1080 v9 would be an excellent option for anyone looking for a cushioned running shoe and are even available in wide width.